#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 LM: Imagine that!

-Rk: mpesa provides the best example of a digital economy.
+Rk: Mpesa provides the best example of a digital economy.

 The first thing mobile money does is to deploy an agent network.
-There is no digitising anything until there is a ubiquitous network of doing things. a place where people can digitise the money.
+There is no digitising anything until there is a ubiquitous network of doing things. a place where people can digitise their money.
 That is the first step.

 Now, there are more money merchants than there are agents because withdrawing money is a loss for you.

-Rk; wait, agents are the ones that pay out cash?
+Rk: Wait, agents, are the ones that pay out cash?

 Llm; they are the starting point.
 They are paid a commission every time they service a customer.
 They are more on cashout.
 They are a starting point.
 But the merchant network is where the greatest opportunity is.
 The biggest opportunity is in digitising.
 Payments is one aspect of digitisation.
 There are the operations of stock management and all the other things which come with running the business successfully.

 Look at how many delivery businesses started during the lockdown because it is on the phone.
-Businesses which were not on jumia were rushing to join because access was in the palms of people’s hands. the market opportunity when the market digitises grows from their small locale from the shop where they are sitting to all the people outside to where they are sitting.
+Businesses which were not on Jumia were rushing to join because access was in the palms of people’s hands. the market opportunity when the market digitises grows from their small locale from the shop where they are sitting to all the people outside to where they are sitting.
 All these opportunities await those who are ready and willing to make this investment.
 Digital payments are just a small aspect of it.

 For a cashless economy, it is not that I am trying to get rid of cash, many critics attack me that I am trying to take away people’s choice of having cash.
-Many of those critics are in economies where they have the option to o digital whereas for us, we don’t have that option and we are paying the heaviest price for it.
+Many of those critics are in economies where they have the option to go digital whereas for us, we don’t have that option and we are paying the heaviest price for it.
 Africa is not poor.
 Three trillion is not small money in terms of GDP.
 If we can even digitise 10 or 20 % of that, the consequences of that would be super.
-Think about safaricom and Kenya, the benefits from digitising have been so immense.
+Think about Safaricom and Kenya, the benefits of digitising have been so immense.
 Now mobile money is becoming a company of its own.

 RK: Even internet banking.
 I no longer have to suffer with that.
 The number of small businesses trading on social media using digital are incredible, do you want to talk about that?

-LM: The availability of an affordable internet that you can have an instagram shop or facebook or any, all that is made possible because I don’t need to chase you for the cheque or cash.
+LM: The availability of affordable internet that you can have an instagram shop or Facebook or any, all that is made possible because I don’t need to chase you for the cheque or cash.
 You give me my money and I send you the goods.
 It is instant gratification for everybody.
 When you think about just the access, then that is the starting point.
 Innovation comes as a result of access.
-Government doesn’t really have to get involved.
+The government doesn’t really have to get involved.
 It only needs to make sure the internet is available and there are systems in place.
 We have provided a framework that helps governments to figure it out.
-At the heart of that I’m putting people at the centre of what we are doing.
+At the heart of that, I’m putting people at the centre of what we are doing.
 As you meet the needs of people, they will trust you more and they will do more. and this is a self-sustaining business model.

-Comrade Otoa: how do we blockchain and these other digital platforms to uganda?
+Comrade Otoa: how do we blockchain and these other digital platforms to Uganda?

 LM: You don’t need a smartphone to digitise.
 You remind me of the time of working with refugees.
 All we did was to train them. we gave them the real time experience to see the benefit of this.
-We recently did a study called Better than cash in the cocoa sector in Ghana where they estimated that $25 million was lost annually because of cash.
+We recently did a study called Better Than Cash in the cocoa sector in Ghana where they estimated that $25 million was lost annually because of cash.
 And so what the cocoa board started doing was to digitise the entire value chain of cocoa.
-For Uganda, we need to find the movement of money and everything around it. speaking to the farmers themselves and understanding their perspective.
+For Uganda, we need to find the movement of money and everything around it. speaking to the farmers themselves and understanding their perspectives.
 It is what I call designing for user needs.
 Once you listen to their pains and you are able to deliver solutions that answer those pain points, I have no doubt you will succeed in getting them very quickly.
 I have seen this in Senegal, Burkina Faso, Rwanda and Kenya.
 You need to show them that life will be easier by using your product.
 The more people know, the more they are going to be more receptive to whatever you are designing for them.

 Henry the 8th: Lucy, from our experience how do you think we can adopt the e-naira?

-LM: I have spent almost a year in and out of Nigeria trying to find an answer to this question.. but first and foremost the e-naira has to make sense for the ordinary citizen.
+LM: I have spent almost a year in and out of Nigeria trying to find an answer to this question. but first and foremost the e-naira has to make sense for the ordinary citizen.
 They need to take away all the big words and bring the words that every person will understand.
 I can’t wait to have a continental currency.
 The cost of printing cash is quite high.
 The more we digitise money, the better but the government should figure out how this will be of help to the local Nigerian citizen.

 RK: Lucy, what does the future look like from where you sit?

 LM: When governments can be able to put the principles of digital payments to good use in holding every single individual service provider accountable and when the financial service providers get ahead of government and on board these principles, when payments are done responsibly there will be no one losing out.
 The principles we have developed really bring to light what needs to be done and how it can be done and especially make Africa’s payments interoperable, we will be able to take on businesses and the innovation out of that will be amazing.
-The lack of interobility really holds us back.
-I believe if I succeed in this gospel that I preach around responsible digitisation, every single wage is digitised, regardless of wherever you are, you are able to transact in any way you can, our possibility as a continent to fund our development is the future I am working for.
+The lack of interoperability really holds us back.
+I believe if I succeed in this gospel that I preach around responsible digitisation, every single wage will be digitised, regardless of wherever you are, you are able to transact in any way you can, our possibility as a continent to fund our development is the future I am working for.
 And I will not rest until that future happens.
 The money we have has to work for us.

 RK: Lucy, I am going to tell the African union that the first governor for the digital bank of Africa is you.
 Thank you very much for the evening.

-LM: Thank you too Robert.
+LM: Thank you too, Robert.